ten1ser/dcnitro/README.md

     "BotBlacklist": [
         "432610292342587392",
         "1156418379050127430",
-        "1137344054187802664",
-        "1089476688246738985",
-        "1154077045903593555",
-        "1149106738151305216",
-        "1074118427184205974",
-        "1093310583266353192",
-        "776897904404987946",
-        "1164588905065095219",
-        "1140615763082879047",
-        "646937666251915264",
-        "368521195940741122",
-        "1028956609382199346",
-        "571027211407196161",
-        "1071634826341396540",
-        "838278395795079209",
-        "320731871359008768",
-        "1201646718895280148",
-        "415773861486002186",
-        "1100424685272961135",
-        "873722451547291678",
-        "1006190394415005788",
-        "1153715777594200074",
-        "1089935069927456849",
-        "669228505128501258",
-        "1130083482878623835",
-        "716390085896962058",
-        "678344927997853742",
-        "1274435601470459946",
-        "356268235697553409",
-        "1275655805093281863",
-        "1193672589428654120",
-        "751151926959276050"
+        "1137344054187802664"
     ]
 }
 ```

 ## Features in Detail 💎

-### 1. ⚡ Instant Nitro Sniper
+### 1. ⚡ **Instant Nitro Code Sniper**

-- **Nitro Code Detection**: Scans incoming messages for `discord.gift/` URLs and attempts to redeem them instantly using the provided user token.
+- **Nitro Code Detection**: Continuously scans incoming messages across Discord channels for `discord.gift/` URLs and attempts to redeem them immediately, giving you a competitive edge in Nitro redemptions.
-- **Feedback Handling**: Differentiates between "Invalid code" and "Captcha required" for better clarity on the redemption status.
+- **Redemption Feedback**: Provides feedback on whether the code was redeemed successfully, was invalid, or was already used, so you know exactly what happened.
-- **Stealth Measures**: Implements various headers and randomized user agents to avoid detection.
+- **Advanced Stealth Measures**: Randomizes HTTP headers and user agents to make the bot appear like a legitimate Discord client, significantly reducing detection risks.
+- **Real-Time Webhook Notifications**: Sends detailed webhook notifications to keep you informed of each redemption attempt and its outcome.

    ![Nitro Redeem Attempt Webhook Notify](https://github.com/kubaam/Discord-Giveaway-and-Nitro-Sniper-Selfbot/blob/main/assets/nitroredeem.png)

-### 2. 🎉 Giveaway Sniper
+### 2. 🎉 **Giveaway Sniper**

-- **Automatic Entry**: Joins giveaways by clicking interactive buttons or adding emoji reactions.
+- **Automatic Entry into Giveaways**: Detects giveaway messages across Discord servers and enters them automatically by clicking buttons or reacting with emojis.
-- **Improved Detection**: Automatically detects giveaway messages and joins by reacting.
-- **Prize Notifications**: Sends webhook notifications and attempts to DM the giveaway creator if you win.
-- **Better Prize Extraction**: Uses enhanced logic to accurately extract and display the giveaway prize.
+- **Enhanced Prize Recognition**: Uses sophisticated parsing algorithms to accurately identify and display giveaway prizes, ensuring you are always aware of the rewards being offered.
+- **Real-Time Notifications for Wins**: Sends webhook notifications as soon as you win a giveaway, so you stay updated without needing to monitor manually.
-- **DM Giveaway Host**: Automatically sends a direct message to the giveaway host when a giveaway is won, by fetching the original giveaway message and notifying mentioned users.
+- **Personalized Direct Messages**: After winning a giveaway, the bot sends a direct message to the giveaway host to thank them, enhancing your interactions with the community.
+- **Deep Embed Parsing**: Analyzes all available embed fields—including titles, descriptions, and custom fields—to thoroughly detect giveaway details, ensuring no opportunities are missed.

    ![Giveaway Sniped Webhook Notify](https://github.com/kubaam/Discord-Giveaway-and-Nitro-Sniper-Selfbot/blob/main/assets/gwsniped.png)

    ![Giveaway Won Webhook Notify](https://github.com/kubaam/Discord-Giveaway-and-Nitro-Sniper-Selfbot/blob/main/assets/gwwon.png)

-### 3. 🕵️ Stealth Features
+### 3. 🕵️ **Stealth Features**

-- **Randomized Headers**: Adds `X-Super-Properties`, `X-Fingerprint`, and other headers to mimic legitimate Discord client behavior.
+- **Custom HTTP Headers and Identifiers**: Uses custom headers like `X-Super-Properties` and `X-Fingerprint` to ensure requests closely mimic those made by legitimate Discord clients, making bot activity less detectable.
-- **User Agent Rotation**: Utilizes a list of common user agents to make requests appear from various devices.
-- **Randomized Device Identifiers**: Randomizes hardware identifiers in headers to further avoid detection.
+- **Rotating User Agents**: Each request is made using a random user agent from a predefined list, simulating access from various devices and making bot activity less predictable.
+- **Dynamic Device Identifiers**: The bot randomizes device identifiers for every request, making the activity look more natural and reducing detection risks.
-- **Rate Limit Handling**: Added logic to respect Discord's rate limits and retry after a cooldown period.
+- **Rate Limit Handling**: Implements smart rate limit handling using `Retry-After` to respect Discord's rate limits and prevent automated bans.

-### 4. 🔔 Logging and Notifications
+### 4. 🔔 **Logging and Notifications**

-- **Comprehensive Logging**: Logs to `logs.txt` to keep track of important events such as snipes, warnings, and errors.
+- **Detailed Logging**: Logs all bot activities—including Nitro snipes, giveaway entries, and errors—to a `logs.txt` file for easy tracking and troubleshooting.
-- **Webhook Notifications**: Sends real-time updates to a configured webhook URL, detailing successful Nitro redemptions or giveaway wins.
+- **Webhook Notifications**: Configurable webhook notifications provide real-time updates on all important bot actions, such as Nitro redemptions, giveaway wins, and connection statuses.
-- **Improved Formatting**: Webhook messages are formatted with descriptive titles, colored embeds, and author/location details.
+- **Connection Updates**: Notifies you when the bot successfully connects to Discord, giving you peace of mind that the bot is running smoothly.

    ![Bot Connected Webhook Notify](https://github.com/kubaam/Discord-Giveaway-and-Nitro-Sniper-Selfbot/blob/main/assets/connect.png)

 ## Important Functions 🔑

-- **check_nitro_codes**: Detects and redeems Nitro codes as soon as they are posted.
-- **handle_giveaway_reaction**: Reacts to giveaway messages, either clicking buttons or adding emojis.
-- **detect_giveaway_win_message**: Detects when a win message is posted and sends notifications, optionally DMing the giveaway creator.
-- **notify_giveaway_creator**: Fetches the original giveaway message and sends a direct message to the mentioned users about the win.
+- **`check_nitro_codes()`**: Constantly monitors messages for Nitro codes and attempts to redeem them instantly, providing real-time feedback on the status of each attempt.
+- **`handle_giveaway_reaction()`**: Automatically reacts to giveaways using either interactive Discord components or emoji reactions to join as soon as possible.
+- **`detect_giveaway_win_message()`**: Detects and responds to giveaway win messages by sending detailed notifications, ensuring you are aware of every win.
+- **`notify_giveaway_creator()`**: Sends a personalized direct message to giveaway hosts after a win, thanking them and maintaining good community relations.
-- **BotConnectedInfo**: Notifies when the bot successfully connects to Discord, with account details.
+- **`BotConnectedInfo()`**: Sends a webhook notification when the bot connects to Discord, displaying relevant account details for verification.

-## Avoiding Detection 🚫
+## Stealth and Anti-Detection Strategies 🚫

-- **Custom Headers & Device IDs**: Uses custom headers to closely mimic Discord client requests.
+- **Rotating Custom Headers & Device IDs**: Uses unique headers and device identifiers such as `X-Fingerprint` and randomized device IDs to mimic legitimate Discord client requests.
-- **Rotating User Agents**: Chooses a user-agent string from a predefined list to simulate requests from different devices.
+- **User-Agent Randomization**: Each bot request uses a random user-agent string to simulate different types of devices, further hiding bot activity from detection.
-- **Random Device Identifiers**: Randomizes device and fingerprint identifiers to make each request unique.
+- **Dynamic Device Identifiers**: Continuously changes device fingerprints to make each request appear distinct, effectively reducing the likelihood of detection by Discord's anti-bot algorithms.
-- **Rate Limit Respect**: Implements a `Retry-After` mechanism for 429 HTTP responses to avoid getting rate-limited further.
+- **Smart Rate Limit Compliance**: Manages rate limits intelligently by respecting Discord's `Retry-After` headers to avoid triggering anti-bot detection measures and being rate-limited.

 ## Warning ⚠️

-**Discord Nitro sniper**, **Discord giveaway bot**, and other selfbots are strictly against Discord's Terms of Service.
-Use this script at your own risk, and only on test accounts that you are willing to lose.
+This bot functions as a **Discord Nitro sniper**, **giveaway sniper**, and general **selfbot**.
+Using any selfbot, including this one, violates Discord's Terms of Service and may lead to a permanent ban of your account.
+It is strongly recommended that you use this bot only on secondary or test accounts that you are willing to lose. **Proceed with caution**.

 ## Contributing 🤝

-If you appreciate my hard work and would like to support me, you can do so with any amount on PayPal: [paypal.me/JakubAmbrus](https://paypal.me/JakubAmbrus)
+If you appreciate this project and would like to support further development, consider making a donation via PayPal: [paypal.me/JakubAmbrus](https://paypal.me/JakubAmbrus).

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome!
+For significant changes, please open an issue first to discuss your proposed modifications.

 ## License 📜

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+Please see the `LICENSE` file for complete details.

 ## Acknowledgements 🙏

-- Thanks to the contributors of `discord.py` and other Python packages that made this project possible.
+- Special thanks to the contributors of `discord.py`, `aiohttp`, and other Python libraries that made this project possible.

-**Note**: This bot is for **educational purposes** only.
-Misuse, including violating Discord's Terms of Service, can lead to a ban or other legal consequences.
+**Note**: This bot is intended for **educational purposes** only.
+Improper use, such as violating Discord's Terms of Service, can lead to account bans or other penalties.
+Always use caution and use this tool only on accounts you can afford to lose.